-(b) conducts a minimum of nine different state-approved CIP coded courses including at least one CTE pathway.
-Consolidated courses in small schools may count as more than one course as approved by the appropriate state CTE specialist(s);
+(b) conducts a minimum of nine different state-approved CTE courses including at least one CTE pathway; and

 (c) has at least one approved CTE student leadership organization.

-(b) conducts a minimum of twelve different state-approved CIP coded courses including at least two CTE pathways.
-Consolidated courses in small schools may count more than one course as approved by the appropriate state CTE specialist(s);
+(b) conducts a minimum of twelve different state-approved CTE courses including at least two CTE pathways; and

-(c) has at least two approved CTE student leadership organizations.
+(c) has at least two approved CTE student leadership organization.

-(b) conducts a minimum of fifteen different state-approved CIP coded courses including at least two CTE pathways.
-Consolidated courses in small schools may count more than one course as approved by the appropriate state CTE specialist(s);
+(b) conducts a minimum of fifteen different state-approved CTE courses including at least two CTE pathways; and

 (c) has at least three approved CTE student leadership organizations.